Explainer: The Lautenberg Program for Refugees Fleeing Religious Persecution

 Who is eligible under the Lautenberg Program?

-To be eligible for resettlement under the Lautenberg Program, an individual must be a persecuted religious minority and have a “U.S. Tie”: a close relative who is at least 18 years of age and is either a U.S. citizen, has legal permanent status, or is an asylee, parolee, or Temporary Protected Status (TPS) holder.
+To be eligible for resettlement under the Lautenberg Program, an individual must be a persecuted religious minority and have a “U.S. tie”: a close relative who is at least 18 years of age and is either a U.S. citizen, has legal permanent status, or is an asylee, parolee, or Temporary Protected Status (TPS) holder.
 Iranian applicants must provide religious documents to their resettlement agency that prove their affiliation with a minority religious group, while applicants from the former Soviet Union are not required to prove religious affiliation.

 What is the history of the Lautenberg Program?

-Recommendations for Congress:
+Recommendations for Congress

 Though the Trump administration’s travel ban and the suspension of USRAP entirely impede the arrival of refugees to the U.S., the closure of RSC Austria marks a further degradation of the U.S.’s capacity to welcome those fleeing religious persecution.
-Should the Trump administration or any future administration lift the refugee ban and reinstate USRAP, the refugee processing mechanisms and capacity of RSC Austria will have to be restored in order to resume processing of Iranian religious minorities fleeing persecution.
+Should the Trump administration or any future administration lift the refugee ban and reinstate USRAP, the refugee processing mechanisms and capacity of RSC Austria should be immediately restored in order to resume processing of Iranian religious minorities fleeing persecution.
 The U.S.-Israeli attacks on Iran following weeks of threats from President Trump put Iranian religious minorities at an increased risk of being targets of violence.

 To protect refugees fleeing religious persecution, Congress must: